gitdavehorsley/BedrockGateway/README.md

 Ensure you have the following information ready:
 - VPC ID where you want to deploy the load balancer
-- Two public subnet IDs in different availability zones
+- Two subnet IDs in different availability zones (can be public or private)
 - Secret ARN in AWS Secrets Manager containing your API key
 - Default model ID (optional, defaults to `anthropic.claude-3-5-sonnet-20241022-v1:0`)